3 Rhode Island Career Sectors That Are Rich With Opportunity

 Rhode Island benefits from a wide diversity of talent.
 Even though this New England state is geographically small, its 39 different municipalities support many important and fascinating industries.
 And the region's close proximity to world-class cities like Boston and New York City makes it a terrific place for those with ambitions of working in powerful or emerging career sectors.

-For example, tourism is one of Rhode Island's top economic generators due to the state's 400 miles of coastline, 60 miles of paved biking paths, incredible collection of historic sites, and well-recognized art and culinary scenes.1,2 And manufacturing continues to thrive in the region, especially in areas like marine technology and medical devices.3
+For example, tourism is one of Rhode Island's top economic generators due to the state's 400 miles of coastline, incredible collection of historic sites, and well-recognized art and culinary scenes.
+It also features 60 miles of paved biking paths.
+And Rhode Island Commerce notes that manufacturing continues to thrive in the region, especially in areas like marine technology and medical devices.

 Regardless of which community you reside in, you'll be very close to the Atlantic Ocean and all of Rhode Island's opportunities.
 That means you can live in the town or city you enjoy most, whether it's the urban core of Providence, an attractive suburban area like Warwick or Lincoln, or an especially prosperous area like East Greenwich.